kavyamk240/Animal-Voice-Recognition-System/README.md

 # Animal-Voice-Recognition-System
+Animal finder is an AI-based innovative system for animal voice recognition and classification to identify animals using LSTM (Long Short-Term Memory) models.
+Animal finder is designed to work with audio recordings of animal sounds, which are input into the system.
+The system uses wavelet filters to de-noise the audio and pre-processing techniques to convert the raw audio data into a suitable format for analysis.
+Mel-frequency cepstral coefficient (MFCC) is used to extract the features of sound.
+The feature extracted data is then fed into an LSTM model, which is trained on a large dataset of animal sounds to learn the temporal and spectral patterns of different animal species.

 ANIMAL FINDER WEB APP:
   The animal finder web app module built using python flask is a web-based user interface that enables users to interact with the animal finder system.
   Sound uploading: The web app module allows users to record animal’s sounds using upload sound files from their computer or phone.